SparshGOEL-4986/Cousera_IBM_capstone/README.md

 # Cousera_IBM_capstone
-this is  a data science capstone course preseneted by IBM on Cousera
+this is  a data science capstone course offered by IBM on Cousera